zzj-bj/SCHISM_Z/README.md

 ---
 ## :disappointed: Found a bug?
-If you spot a bug or have a problem running the code, please open an issue.
+If you encounter a bug or have an issue running the code, please open an issue.
 If you have any questions or need further assistance, don't hesitate to contact Florent Brondolo ([florent.brondolo@akkodis.com](mailto:florent.brondolo@akkodis.com)) or Samuel Beaussant ([samuel.beaussant@akkodis.com](mailto:samuel.beaussant@akkodis.com)).